jamesecy604/cline/docs/PRIVACY.md

 ## Security Concerns & Auditing

--   Cline is open source and available for security audit
+-   mayai is open source and available for security audit
 -   Our client-side architecture ensures no central point of data collection
 -   You can inspect exactly what data is being sent to AI providers
 -   Enterprise users can implement additional access controls through VS Code